bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

-Find the new middle between the low and high floor Repeat until you find the floor lowest floor that doesn't break the egg If for some reason the lowest floor ever exceeds the highest floor then your egg experiment is a fail
+Find the new middle between the low and high floor Repeat until you find the floor lowest floor that doesn't break the egg If for some reason the lowest floor ever exceeds the highest floor then your egg experiment is a fail The runtime of the this implementation would be O(log n)